 The books are not always completely copied, but they still offer enough inspiration.
 Interestingly, the best designers do not buy fashion books, but rather books about great photography and general culture.

-You will also find special books, illustrated books and rare editions at the German online bookseller in two thousands
+You can also find special books, illustrated books, and rare editions at the German online bookseller Zweitausendeins

 03 films